 To file an initial or continued claim, contine to our Unemployment Insurance page

-Keep in mind, although most of our offices are closed to the public for health reasons, staff will be available to answer your questions via telephone (except for the Winchester office) during normal business hours.
+Keep in mind, although some of our offices are closed to the public for health reasons, staff will be available to answer your questions via telephone (except for the Winchester office) during normal business hours.
 Click on select offices to view contact information and their hours.

 View the current list of closed VEC offices